maxtingle11/Insights-for-Music-Artists/README.md

 ![Facebook Ads Targeting: EDM](images/09_facebook_ads_edm.jpg)

-Currently the best practice for new artists running Facebook/Instagram ads is to think of an artist that sounds similar and target the people who like that similar artist's page, and/or decide which genre best represents the artist and then target an audience who likes that specific genre.
+The current best practice for new artists running Facebook/Instagram ads is to think of an artist that sounds similar and target the people who like that similar artist's page, and/or decide which genre best represents the artist and then target an audience who likes that specific genre.

 The problem with the current best practice is that the judgement of a new artist determining similar artists or genre tag is 1) limited to the artists and genres the artist knows and/or is aware of (there are over 2,000 genre tags and 2 million artists on Spotify) and is 2) subjective to the judgement of the artist (who is not typically an expert on the differences in genres).